Some of the most common complications and their treatments include:

 - previous history of gestational diabetes

 When you book for antenatal care your blood glucose levels will be tested.
 If you are diagnosed with gestational diabetes, you may be referred to a specialist clinic run by a diabetologist.
-This is to ensure your glucose control is regulated for the remainder of the pregnancy.
+This is to make sure your glucose control is regulated for the rest of the pregnancy.

 Some women may need insulin injections to control their glucose levels.
 Your obstetrician may decide to induce labour a week or two before your due date.
 Caesarean section is also more common in gestational diabetes.
 After the birth, most women will no longer require insulin.
 However, they are at higher risk of developing type 2 diabetes later in life.